inspatiallabs/inspatial-dev/packages/core/dev/interact/README.md

 Universal interactivity and state management system for cross-platform and spatial applications.

-InSpatial Interact combines **Signal Core** (fine-grained reactivity primitives) with **State** (high-level state management) to create a complete interactivity solution.
+InSpatial Interact combines **Signal Core** (fine-grained reactive primitives) with **State** (high-level state management) to create a complete interactivity.
 Think of Signal Core as the reactive engine and State as the application-level state manager built on top of it.

 ### 👨‍💻 What Can I Do With InSpatial Interact?